StanislavYurchenko/homework_mtu_reacts_school/README.md

   - use any addon for storybook
   - push to Git for sharing code

+2. **2021.02.04 create-react-app and storybook.**
+  - Implement a component in a storybook in a functional style that describes the life cycle of the component:
+    - mounting (constructor, render, componentDidMount),
+    - updating (shouldComponentUpdate, render, componentDidUpdate)
+    - unmounting (componentDidUnmount)
+  - Implement 2 HOC (<Can />, <ErrorHandler />)

 ## Instructions:
   - download code: **"git clone
     https://github.com/StanislavYurchenko/homework_mtu_reacts_school.git"**